 The Oskaloosa Independent newspaper, one of the oldest in the state, was established on July 2, 1860, by John W. Roberts.
 A strong abolitionist, Roberts actually lived in Ohio but, wrote editorials from his home and his brother-in-law, J.W.
 Day, was the local editor and business manager.
 Two years later, Roberts moved to Kansas and the newspaper remained in the family for decades.
 It continues to be published today.

 Owing to the failure of crops, the year 1860 was a dull one, and the citizens devised various schemes to while away the time.
 During this time, a rather singular invention was made by Samuel Peppard.
 It was a sailing wagon, weighing about 350 pounds and equipped with a sail 9 by 11 feet raised over the front axle.
 The steering apparatus was attached to the front and it moved along with the wind, sometimes at the rate of 15 miles an hour.
 A party consisting of Peppard, Steve Randall, J. T. Forbes, and Gid Coldon started to Pike’s Peak in the vehicle.
 They had about 400 pounds of provisions and ammunition.
-They made the trip to within about 100 miles of Denver in safety but were then they were struck by a whirlwind, which completely demolished the vehicle, and injured its occupants.
-They had been on the road about four weeks, but only traveled nine days.
+They made the trip to within about 100 miles of Denver in safety but then they were struck by a whirlwind, which completely demolished the vehicle, and injured its occupants.
+They had been on the road for about four weeks, but only traveled nine days.
 Sometimes they traveled at the rate of 15 miles per hour.

 During the dull times, in the early history of Oskaloosa, several of the most prominent men organized themselves into a “Lazy Club.”
 The club had rigid rules, and if any member was seen to have any implementation of labor, his case was promptly investigated, and if he was proven guilty of having performed any work, he was expelled.
 The badge of distinction was a Barlow knife, which was awarded to the champion lazy man.